 Now that we’ve established that it’s good to localize your content and it doesn’t have to mean translating into multiple languages at one go, there’s one thing to consider: how to do it right.

 I mean, you will have your content translated, but will it be the content you want to send to the world and make it sell your products?
 I highly doubt that.
 Humans use the languages and humans are the ones that understand them best.
 With all their linguistic tricks and traps.
 Not to mention the differences in the regional cultures, laws and customs.
 If you consider translating your website or any other content only with the use of machine translation, you might want to get to know more first.

 Because of human translation.

 Because of the human touch to your machine translation.

 Because of the tools that help speed up the process without damaging the quality.

 And let’s not forget one more aspect: because of the true professionals.

 Yes, I know you know what I mean.
 Just to be on the safe side, though:

 Because all of the translation companies that are out there will offer you all those qualities I mentioned above.
 And probably more.

-So, how to choose the right translation agency and not go crazy from all the research?
+So, how to choose the right localization company and not go crazy from all the research?
 Use the checklist.
 Answer the questions, make the decision and still have time to grab a coffee and relax.
 You’re welcome.